Changissnz/gangstalking_theory/README.md

 due to perceived failures in official institutions, failures that some argue produce social ills or encourage those ills to metastasize into greater problems.

-Gangstalking has other correlations such as to late-stage capitalism and big security business.
+Gangstalking has other correlations such as to late-stage capitalism and Big Security business.
 Both of these concepts need to be elaborated on for their correlations to gangstalking to be made obvious.
 Late-stage capitalism occurs when the population of a territory, typically that of a nation-state, fails to derive profit, distributed in ways that effectively serve the population,